 |Invasiveness||Invasive but the stir bar is coated (PTFE) to be chemically inert||Non invasive||Non invasive|

 Homogeneous mixing is a prerequisite in biopharmaceutical manufacturing operations like drug production.
-They are performed in stirred vessels that use magnetic stirrers because they are gentle enough to prevent protein damage in spite of the shear stress they can cause.
-Magnetic stirring can also be used to produce drug nanosuspensions to enhance its dissolution rate and improve safety for the patient.
+These operations are performed in stirred vessels that use magnetic stirrers because they are gentle enough to prevent protein damage despite the shear stress they can cause.
+Magnetic stirring can also be used to produce drug nanosuspensions to enhance their dissolution rate and improve safety for the patient.

 The cultivation of mammalian cells in suspension is essential for protein synthesis in clinical and pharmaceutical research.
-The classical way to cultivate them involves spinner flasks, but they require much work to clean and sterilize.
+The traditional cultivation method uses spinner flasks, but they require substantial effort to clean and sterilize.
 Another approach is to agitate Erlenmeyer flasks or a multiwell plate on an orbital shaker.
-It allows superior cell growth, high reproducibility in performance, good cell viability, low cost, and easy cleaning and handling of the bottles, which makes it a viable liquid stirring solution for the culture of mammalian cells in suspension.
+This method allows for superior cell growth, high reproducibility in performance, good cell viability, low cost, and easy cleaning and handling of the bottles, making it a viable liquid stirring solution for the culture of mammalian cells in suspension.

-Many applications of DNA technology such as the detection of fungal pathogens by PCR need extraction methods that isolate uncontaminated DNA suitable for amplifications.
-Several methods to perform this exist and most of them have a reagents’ mixing step with a vortex mixer for maximum efficiency.
+Many applications of DNA technology, such as detection of fungal pathogens by PCR, require extraction methods that isolate uncontaminated DNA suitable for amplifications.
+Several methods are available to achieve this, and most of them have a reagent mixing step that uses a vortex mixer for maximum efficiency.

 G. Bai, J. S. Bee, J. G. Biddlecombe, Q. Chen, W. T. Leach, “Computational fluid dynamics (CFD) insights into agitation stress methods in biopharmaceutical development”, International Journal of Pharmaceutics, 2012